Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 From its rise in the 1970s to its heyday in the 1980s to its metatextual reinvention in the 1990s, the slasher movie is a horror subgenre that, like many of its villains, just won't die.
 Like a lot of horror premises, the setup of a killer — often masked, often toting a signature weapon -- preying on a group of unsuspecting victims is malleable enough that it's launched hundreds of different stories, and the killers themselves are often so memorable that they inspire plenty of sequels.

 But of course, sequels alone aren't the end of the story.
 After years of slasher dominance, the subgenre got into the reboot game with plenty of new looks at old icons, and eventually all those reboots and sequels merged into the "requel," films that attempted to combine fresh faces with old continuity to create something new enough to draw new fans and classic enough to please the original ones.

 At this point in slasher history, as a new Texas Chainsaw Massacre film drops and a new Scream movie inspires yet another sequel, we've got plenty of reboots and requels to choose from.
 But which films are the best new twists on classic franchises?
-Let's take a look at the best of the slasher reboots, requels, and rebootquels, from Michael Myers to Leatherface.
+As we prepare for Halloween, let's take a look at the best of the slasher reboots, requels, and rebootquels, from Michael Myers to Leatherface.

 1. Halloween H20: 20 Years Later (1998)